quantumjim/Quantum-information-course-Basel/README.md

 Instead of the exam (and the final few exercises) we will have a Final Project.

 The main aim of this is for you to demonstrate understanding of the topics in the course.
-But the format is fairly free to allow you to do this in a way that suits you best.
+The format is fairly free to allow you to do this in a way that suits you best.
 Collaboration will be fine.
 But everyone needs something unique to submit.

 Below are the different kinds of project you can choose from.
 Examples of existing work are given to give you and idea of what you can produce.